jaideep777/Flare/README.md

 can read and write to netcdf files in just one or two commands, automatically handling data distributed over multiple files and interpolation of data into the desired grid.

+3) GPU-accelerated versions of functions.
+Currently, the trend function has a GPU version.
+Other functions are under development.

 Spatial models with NetCDF can be quickly and easily written using FLARE.